mongodb/atlas-sdk-go/docs/docs/StreamsApi.md

 ## AcceptVPCPeeringConnection

-> interface{} AcceptVPCPeeringConnection(ctx, groupId, id, vPCPeeringActionChallenge VPCPeeringActionChallenge).Execute()
+> any AcceptVPCPeeringConnection(ctx, groupId, id, vPCPeeringActionChallenge VPCPeeringActionChallenge).Execute()

 Requests the acceptance of an incoming VPC Peering connection.